 How to use Slack Bug Reporting while Testing

-With a long list of intuitive features, setting up the correct workflow for Slack bug tracking can be intimidating for some users.
+Setting up the correct workflow for Slack bug tracking can be intimidating for some users.
 This guide will walk you through effortless but effective automation with Slack bug reporting using BrowserStack Automate.

-Why use Slack for Reporting Bugs?
+Why use Slack Bug Reporting with BrowserStack?

 Slack for team management has become exceptionally popular due to file sharing, and integrations with other remote working tools such as Jira and Google Calendar for Slack bug tracking.
 Opting for BrowserStack’s Slack bug reporting, integrate seamlessly for bug tracking without leaving your test window.